Rahul007007/Attention-LightNet/README.md

 ├── README.md ← This file
 ├── sls-bed-vgg19-custom-pytorch-3cv_final.ipynb ← Final implementation notebook

+To execute the full implementation:

+Make sure you have Python installed (preferably version 3.8 or above).

+Install Jupyter Notebook (if not already installed):

+pip install notebook
+Launch the notebook:

+jupyter notebook sls-bed-vgg19-custom-pytorch-3cv_final.ipynb

 ## 📄 Citation

 If you use this codebase or refer to our work, please cite the following paper: